Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Style-Based Domain Generalization

 \subsubsection{Notation}

 We denote the model parameters of a neural network with dimension $n \in \mathbb{Z}^+$ by $\theta \in \mathbb{R}^n$.
-For DG methods over vision/image applications, usually convolutional neural networks (CNNs) are used, which consist of multiple convolutional blocks.
-Let us partition the model $\theta$ to $L \in \mathbb{Z}^+$ partitions.
-We use the notation $\theta_\ell \subset \theta$ with $\ell=1,...,L$ as the sub-model with the model parameters of only partition $\ell$ of the model $\theta$.
-Thus, we will have $\theta = ^T$.
-For example, we can partition a ResNet model \cite{he2016deep} by some of its convolutional layers/blocks (See Fig.~\ref{fig:stylestatistics}-(b)).
+Let us partition the model $\theta$ into $L \in \mathbb{Z}^+$ parts.
+We use the notation $\theta_\ell \subset \theta$ with $\ell=1,...,L$ as sub-model with the model parameters of partition $\ell$ of the model $\theta$.
+Thus, we will have $\theta = [\theta_1^T, ..., \theta_L^T]^T$.
+We focus much of our presentation on convolutional neural networks (CNNs), given their widespread use in DG methods over vision/image applications.
+As an example, Fig.~\ref{fig:stylestatistics}-(b) shows how a ResNet model \cite{he2016deep} can be partitioned by its convolutional blocks.